e271828e/Flight.jl/docs/notes/design/framework_spec.md

 activation (row 52), so no parametrized-leaf case arises here.
 Any other probed return type is a build error naming both admissible forms.
-There is nothing further to check: the probed form *is* the detection policy ([§8.4][s8-4], row 179), so no form/policy mismatch can be declared, and the check that once policed one has no subject.
+There is nothing further to check: the probed form *is* the detection policy ([§8.4][s8-4], row 179), so no form/policy mismatch can be declared.

 **Failure payload:** component path, function, field-level diff (missing / unexpected / per-field expected-vs-observed), simulation time.
 Deliberately